Documentation Index

 machine): Matches documents containing that term.
 Case-insensitive. - Multiple terms (

 With type: "query_string", you write Lucene query syntax, with operator support.
-Field names are embedded in the query itself (e.g., content:(term)).
+Field names are embedded in the query itself (e.g., content:(term)) and can combine multiple fields with boolean operators.

 | Operator | Syntax | Example | Description |